fin-cli/extension-command/README.md

     Legend: I = Inactive, A = Active, M = Must Use

     # Displays status of a plugin
-    $ wp plugin status theme-check
+    $ fp plugin status theme-check
     Plugin theme-check details:
         Name: Theme Check
         Status: Active
         Version: 20160523.1
         Author: Otto42, pross
-        Description: A simple and easy way to test your theme for all the latest WordPress standards and practices.
+        Description: A simple and easy way to test your theme for all the latest FinPress standards and practices.
 A great theme development tool!

-### wp plugin toggle
+### fp plugin toggle

 Toggles a plugin's activation state.

 ~~~
-wp plugin toggle <plugin>... [--network]
+fp plugin toggle <plugin>... [--network]
 ~~~

 If the plugin is active, then it will be deactivated.
 If the plugin is